Asianet News: Origins

-The Era of Rajiv Chandrasekhar
+The Era of Rajeev Chandrasekhar

-Chandrasekhar was a Bangalore-based businessman of Kerala origin.
+Rajeev Chandrasekhar was a Bangalore-based businessman of Kerala origin.
 In late 2006 Raji Menon partially pulled out of Asianet turning over control to Chandrasekhar.
 At the time, Asianet was the leader amongst the Malayalam channels accounting for 35% of Kerala's total advertisement market.

 Chandrasekhar had acquired a 51% stake in the Asianet channels (Asianet, Asianet News, and Asianet Plus) through Jupiter Entertainment Ventures (JEV) in October 2006.
 While there was no official word from Asianet on the size of the investment, the figure is thought to range between INR 120-150 crore.
 The remaining 49% stake was still held by Menon and Asianet MD K. Madhavan with the Zee Group holding a small 3% stake.
 Madhavan continued as the MD of Asianet, while Chandrasekhar took over as the chairman of the company.
 Asianet Communications soon launched its foray into the Kannada and Telugu television industry with Asianet Suvarna and Asianet Sitara.